Gran Luchito

 New Year's Eve - Mexican New Year's Eve Traditions

 Most important on our list of Mexican New Year’s Eve traditions is the New Year’s Eve food!
 The night before New Year’s in Mexico, on 31st December, it’s traditional to have a big dinner.
 The family will gather together to enjoy a big meal.
-Among the must-eat dishes, the most important is Bacalao, which is a dried salted codfish, cooked with tomatoes and olives.
-There can’t be a New Year’s Eve dinner without Bacalao.
-The recipe is called Bacalao a la Vizcaino and it originally comes from Spain.

 3. Buñeulos

-Bunuelos - Mexican New Year's Eve Traditions
+Bunuelos dish - Mexican New Year's Eve Traditions

+The tradition of eating buñuelos on New Year’s Eve in Oaxaca is thought to have originated from the Aztecs.
+The Aztecs believed that the circle shape of the buñuelo represented the sun and that eating them would bring good luck in the new year.
 It must be served on a ceramic dish.
 After eating the buñuelos, people make a wish and smash the ceramic dish against the floor.
 This is believed to break with the past and bring good luck in the new year.
 The ceramic dish is often replaced with a new one, symbolising a fresh start.

 4. Other Dishes